seshanbrothers/projects/PIX3LPLOTT3R/README.md

 <img src="Pix3lPlott3rV4.jpg" align="center" height="300">

 **SCRIB3 - PIX3L PLOTT3R Home Edition:** This version of the plotter is made with a single LEGO MINDSTORMS 31313 set.
-Instructions and code are coming soon.
+To see this plotter in action, watch this <a href="https://youtu.be/kFiWumBILwU">YouTube Video</a>.

 <img src="SCRIB3.JPG" align="center" height="300">